streamr-dev/network/README.md

-# Streamr network
+# streamr-network
  ![Travis](https://travis-ci.com/streamr-dev/network.svg?token=qNNVCnYJo1fz18VTNpPZ&branch=master)

-> Peer-to-peer publish-subscribe network for real-time data with support for long-term data persistence
+> Peer-to-peer-based publish-subscribe system for real-time and persisted data.

-This repository/package contains an extendable implementation of the [Streamr protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) written in Node.js.
+This package contains an extendable implementation of the server-side [Streamr protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) logic written in Node.js.
-The code contains a tracker implementation and a minimal network node implementation.
+The package mostly acts as a library for other packages wishing to implement a broker node, but additionally provides a tracker executable, and a stripped-down network node executable of its own.

-This package acts as a library for other Node.js packages, but also provides a few of its own executables as well.
+The main executable for running a broker node in the Streamr Network resides in the [streamr-broker](https://github.com/streamr-dev/broker) package.
+Although _streamr-network_ contains a fully-operational minimal network node implementation, we recommend running the node executable found in _streamr-broker_ as it includes useful client-facing features for interacting with the Streamr Network.

-The main executable for running a broker node in the Streamr Network resides in the [Broker](https://github.com/streamr-dev/broker) repository.
-Although this repository does contain a fully-operational minimal network node implementation, we recommend running the broker node because it includes useful client-facing features for interacting with the Streamr Network.
+The [wiki](https://github.com/streamr-dev/network/wiki) outlines the technical and architectural decisions of the project.
+It provides thorough explanations of some the more involved features.

-The [wiki](https://github.com/streamr-dev/network/wiki) of this project outlines the technical and architectural decisions made during development.
-It also provides explanations of some the more involved features.
-There is also a glossary for often used terms.
-We aim to keep the wiki updated regularly so it is an accurate reflection of the code base.
+A glossary is also included.

 ## Table of Contents
 - [Installation](#installation)